I tell you a secret: I’m a Windows user. I don’t use OSX, I don’t use Linux, I use Windows. And I tell you something more: I like it 😉

 andgit commit -m "..."

 But I also know, that not everybody is doing it like this.
-People use the weirdest tools and techniques when working under Windows.
-A lot of people use that f***ing small Windows CMD, Putty with its broken key-format or CygWin to be a little bit more Linux-like.
+People use the weirdest tools and techniques when working under Windows: Using the default Windows CMD, Putty with its broken key-format or CygWin to be a little more Linux-like.
 But I don’t like all of these.
 The Windows CMD is unusable, Putty is unnecessary and CygWin is a monster you don’t need.
 Here is what I do.

 Don’t use the Windows default CMD